 - Suicide Squad**: $320m/$350m vs. $313m/$406m – Right about US, came very close overseas.

-Before concluding allow me to update the Ranks and updated box office gross amassed by some popular franchise, courtesy of its new entry/entries invaded into the theaters this year, till date.
+Before concluding, allow me to update the Ranks and updated box office gross amassed by some popular franchises, courtesy of its new entry/entries invaded into the theaters this year till date.